 Fu Chuk Yi Mai Pak Koh Tong Sui is excellent when paired with a rich Chinese Reunion Dinner or just as a tea-time snack with Cucur Udang and side of chilli dipping sauce.
-Plus, it’s pretty easy to make, just follow my recipe below:
+Plus, it’s pretty easy to make, just watch the video and follow my written recipe below:

 - 100g gingko nuts, cracked and deshelled

 - 3 pieces of fu chuk (bean curd sheets – the softer kind)

 - Rinse the barley by running it through purified tap water to clean it.

 - Gently pat the pieces of fu chuk with cloth that’s only slightly damp to remove all traces of dust that it may have from your local morning market stall.

 - Crack and deshell all the gingko nuts and put them in a bowl.